Alien: Earth and Alien: Romulus sequel news

 Community Stats

 This Alien Movie Universe community is part of the Scified network.
-Scified hosts a network of online fan-site communities containing 406,177 posts by 48,413 members (13 are online now).
-The Alien Forum is the most recently active forum.
-The latest Forum topic added was: What made you an Alien fan?
+Scified hosts a network of online fan-site communities containing 406,532 posts by 48,463 members (13 are online now).
+The Alien: Earth Series Forum is the most recently active forum.
+The latest Forum topic added was: Watch the T. Ocellus take control of Morrow to battle the Xenomorph

 VIPWhat are VIP?AdminModeratorSpecial TitleMember